james94/P3-Traffic-Sign-Classifier-CarND/writeup.md

 ![web_test_images.jpg](assets/data/images/output/web_test_images.jpg)

+**Figure 7: New Images**

 I preprocessed the images by resizing them to 32 by 32, so they would be the dimensions the model expects.
 As one looks at the following image, the features look distorted compared to the original image due to resizing, which may cause the model's prediction accuracy to be lower.

 ![resized_web_test_images.jpg](assets/data/images/output/resized_web_test_images.jpg)

+**Figure 8: Resized New Images**

 After resizing the image, I normalized the new images before passing it to the model to be predicted.

 ### Performance on New Images

-The performance on the new images is compared to the accuracy results of the test set

 The model classified 3 out of 5 traffic signs correctly for the new images from the internet.
 Thus, the model's test accuracy was 60%.
 When comparing the model's prediction accuracy on the new images to the accuracy results on the testing set, the model performed 36% worse.
-This performance accuracy makes sense since these 5 new images had different sizes, rotations, noise and lighting conditions than the test images compared to the German Traffic Sign Dataset.
+This performance accuracy makes sense since these 5 new images had different sizes, rotations, noise and lighting conditions compared to the testing images in the German Traffic Sign Dataset.

 I used **tf.argmax()** function and passed logits to it to retrieve the predicted traffic sign type numbers.
 Earlier we mentioned, these traffic sign type numbers can be used in the **signnames.csv** file to look up the traffic sign names.